-Secondly, the INFO TECH - HRIS system being implemented in Country Heights Holding Berhad and subsequently to all the subsidiaries such as GHHS Healthcare, MIECC, Palace Vacation Club, Borneo Heights Sdn Bhd and College Heights Sdn Bhd.
+INFO TECH - HRIS system being implemented in Country Heights Holding Berhad and subsequently to all the subsidiaries such as GHHS Healthcare, MIECC, Palace Vacation Club, and College Heights Sdn Bhd.

-Thirdly, we managed to implement the first digital face recognition attendance in November 2020.
+We managed to implement the first digital face recognition attendance in November 2020.
 This is a clocking system which reads your attendance and punctuality to work by recognition of staff's physical face appearance which will be synced to the mobile app system.